0xNana/0xNana/README.md

 - vecta.trade — mobile-first perps terminal for the Global South
 - vecta-desk —  on-ramp corridor for the Global South

-Defilla, Zama & Rise ecosystem contributor
+Defillama, Zama & Rise ecosystem contributor

 Previously: community, product and QA contributor at Composable and Picasso Network — grew community from 0 to 10k+ members.